EXCLUSIVE-White House mulled, then balked at curbing explosive gas on oil trains

 ethanol trains pass through her town weekly.

-on what to do about the danger of light ends, according to
+advice on what to do about the danger of light ends, according

 The Transportation Department was warning that Bakken fuel